InternationalColorConsortium/DemoIccMAX/Readme.md

 # DemoIccMAX
 ## Introduction

-The DemoIccMAX project (formally knowna as RefIccMAX) provides an open source set of libraries and tools that allow for the interaction, manipulation, and application of iccMAX based color management profiles based on the [iccMAX profile specification](http://www.color.org/iccmax.xalter)
+The DemoIccMAX project (formally known as RefIccMAX) provides an open source set of libraries and tools that allow for the interaction, manipulation, and application of iccMAX based color management profiles based on the [iccMAX profile specification](http://www.color.org/iccmax.xalter)